saucelabs-training/test-js/06_CICD_Integration.md

 We can do the same thing using Cypress.
 Create a brand new Workflow for Cypress.

 The main difference is that you will navigate to a different directory and use a different command to run the tests.
+You won't need `ianwalter/puppeteer-container@4.0.0`.
 Here's a hint:

 ```yml
       run: |